 If you are volunteering with a group, one way to make your message stand out and identify your team is by securing comfortable customized t-shirts.
 A variety of great colors and sizes are available and the shirts can be personalized with a business logo, scripture, or school motto.
 Whether you need men’s shirts, women’s shirts, youth shirts, or long sleeve shirts for cooler temperatures, you can secure them at an affordable price and with customization that will make everyone happy.

-Serve those who are less fortunate:This can take on many different forms, including serving a meal at a soup kitchen or a homeless shelter, remembering a single mom who is struggling, or taking dinner to a lonely senior citizen in your church congregation.
+Serve those who are less fortunate:It can take on many different forms, including serving meals at a soup kitchen or a homeless shelter; helping a struggling single mom in your community, or inviting a lonely senior citizen to dinner on Thanksgiving.
 Schools and offices can hold canned food drives and have a healthy competition among classrooms or departments to see who can collect the most items.
-Whatever it looks like, serving those who may not have as much is a great way to remember our blessings, and the everlasting impact of compassion and kindness.
+Whatever it looks like, serving those who don't have as much is a great way to remember our blessings, as well as the everlasting impact of compassion and kindness.

-Serve those who serve the community:Although many people have the day off work on Thanksgiving, there are those whose jobs don’t stop because of the holidays.
-This includes police officers, firefighters, hospital, and nursing home staff.
-Creative ways to serve them can include taking a special dessert and a card to express gratitude, or giving gift cards to local coffee shops so they can take a break, too.
+Serve those who serve the community:Although many will be lucky to take the day off work on Thanksgiving, there are those whose jobs don’t stop because of the holidays.
+This includes police officers, firefighters, hospitals and nursing home staff members.
+Creative ways to serve them may include taking a special dessert and a card to express gratitude, or giving gift cards to local coffee shops so they can take a break, too.

 Thanksgiving ideas for dinner can be found in abundance; it is sometimes more difficult to find ways in which we can serve those who are in need during the holidays.
 One way to understand needs in your city is by making contact with local churches or service organizations and asking what their needs are, or seeing if they can direct you to the right resource.
 There are many creative ways to serve, and not one way will fit everyone.

 We often hear an emphasis on being grateful around this particular season, and one way to express that gratitude is by giving to those around us, whether we know them or not.
-However you, your family and friends, or your group choose to serve, someone you do not even know is waiting for help to change help shift their reality.
+However you choose to serve, someone you don't even know is waiting for a helping hand to aid in shifting their reality.
 It may not take much of your time, but it has the potential to make all the difference for one person and their family.